 It took me 20 years of effort to get as “lucky” as I am now.

 True, if you’re unemployed, on disability from a (real) injury, and are collecting food stamps, regular travel might be kind of tough.
 But even then I’d argue you can take the commuter train or bus line to the very last stop and at least get a change of scenery.
-You can get a Megabus ticket for the prize of a combo meal at Burger King.
+You can get a Megabus ticket for the price of a combo meal at Burger King.
 You can travel around the world by visiting cheap ethnic eateries in your city and shopping at their stores.

 For most people though, it’s just a matter of shifting priorities.
 Instead of buying memorable experiences, they’re buying more stuff.
 Then that stuff locks them in place and puts them in a financial jail of their own making.
-“I can’t save up money to travel” usually translates to “I have two car payments, a big mortgage, and that kitchen renovation to pay for.”
+“I can’t save up money to travel” usually translates to “I have two car payments, a big mortgage, and that home renovation to pay for.”
 If you add up the price of the last four electronic gadgets or toys an average American family bought, it’s usually enough to travel a month or two in one of The World’s Cheapest Destinations—or to buy a flight to anywhere in the world.

 Move Travel Up the Priority List